duckdb/duckdb-web/docs/dev/testing.md

 Any tests that are placed in the `test` directory are automatically added to the test suite.
 Note that the extension of the test is significant.
 SQLLogicTests should either use the `.test` extension, or the `.test_slow` extension.
 The `.test_slow` extension indicates that the test takes a while to run, and will only be run when all tests are explicitly run using `unittest *`.
 Tests with the extension `.test` will be included in the fast set of tests.

 ##### Row-Wise vs Value-Wise Result Ordering
-The result values of a query can be either supplied in row-wise order, with the individual values separeted by tabs, or in value-wise order.
+The result values of a query can be either supplied in row-wise order, with the individual values separated by tabs, or in value-wise order.
 In value wise order the individual *values* of the query must appear in row, column order each on an individual line.
 Consider the following example in both row-wise and value-wise order:

 ```sql
 # row-wise